MCP Server Overview¶

 - URL —

 Once connected, the client discovers the available tools automatically.
-There is no separate handshake or session step.
+There is no separate handshake or session step, and no token to manage by hand.

 What the server exposes¶

-The MCP server exposes six tools, in roughly the order an agent would use them:
+The MCP server exposes five tools, in the order an agent would use them:

 Each tool is described in MCP Tools Reference, including when to prefer one over another.